-Avoid generic sentences that will take up both yours and your employer’s time.
+Avoid generic sentences that will take up both your and your employer’s time.

 But don’t forget to introduce yourself as well

-The client should get to know the person on the other side and become familiar at least somewhat with the potential employee whose only task is to get the job done as well as possible.
+The client should get to know the person on the other side and become familiar with the potential employee whose only task is to get the job done as well as possible.

 So don’t forget to briefly introduce yourself and give some key information about your experience so far.

-This is the part where you should present your knowledge and skills, and, if necessary, mention previous similar projects or jobs that you have done.
+This is where you should present your knowledge and skills and, if necessary, mention previous similar projects or jobs that you have done.

-This way, you will build an initial trust when it comes to your relationship with your client.
+This way, you will build initial trust regarding your relationship with your client.

 If it is a proposal for a specific project, the plan you are writing should support the skills you have previously stated to possess.